 The window below is a Sony Holiday window I made for Sony’s Madison Avenue flagship store.
 The photo has busy sections and blurry spots because it is in motion.
-There is a moving conveyor belt with stockings & gift boxes attached to the ceiling.
+There is a moving conveyor belt with stockings and gift boxes attached to the ceiling.

-In 2005 Tom Sachs wanted to create a sixty foot whale for his show at the Prada Foundation.
+In 2005 Tom Sachs wanted to create a 60′ foot whale for his show at the Prada Foundation.
 I made the whale (Balaenoptera Musculus 2006) for him in Italy with the awesome team at Modelleria Angelino.

 This hanging mobile is a 70′ feet tall.
 It was created for Ann Taylor‘s flagship store on Madison Avenue in New York City.
-The mobile is made of pink flower petals & several thousand feet of rink ribbon.
+The mobile is made of pink flower petals and several thousand feet of rink ribbon.
 This special installation was for a Breast Cancer Research Foundation fund raising event sponsored by Ann Taylor.